 The Komodo National Park is formed by three major islands (Komodo, Rinca and Padar), and is known worldwide for being the home of the celebrated Komodo dragon (Varanus komodoensis), the largest lizard in the world.

-Labuan Bajo is the closest city to the Komodo National Park, one of the most important natural conservation areas in the world.
+The park is one of the most important nature conservation areas in the world.
 In fact, because of its biological importance and its incredibly rich marine environment, UNESCO has declared the park a World Heritage Site and Man and Biosphere Reserve.

 It’s also an opportunity to appreciate some of the most gorgeous islands in the world and their incredible fauna, flora and rock formations.

 I visited the park in February 2017 and was truly amazed and speechless at nature’s splendor in this part of the world, not to mention being mesmerized by the fascinating Komodo dragons.

-Both of these will enable you to visit Padar, Rinca and Bat Islands, but on a liveaboard in Komodo trip you will be accommodated on a boat and spend a second day visiting Komodo Island, the pink beach and Manta point.
+Once in this city, I could choose between a day or overnight trip to Komodo.
+Both of these tours will enable you to visit Padar, Rinca and Bat Islands.
+On a liveaboard in Komodo trip, you will be accommodated on a boat and spend a second day visiting Komodo Island, the Pink Beach and Manta Point.

-I opted to stay in the city in a luxury hotel because it’s such more comfortable than sleeping in a boat, and take the same tours as two day-trips.
+I opted to stay in the city in a luxury hotel because it’s much more comfortable than sleeping in a boat and taking two day trips.
+However, if you have limited time, you can take a Komodo Island tour and I included some tips for booking a tour below.

 So, on the morning after my arrival, I woke up at 6:00, had breakfast, and at 7:00, was picked up at the hotel to take the tour to Padar, Rinca and Bat Islands.